-- 55. If a household is an employer of, for example, a cleaner, nanny or gardener, and therefore pays ITIS and/or social security contributions in respect of the employee, the household is eligible for payroll support if it can demonstrate material detriment. - 56.
-For a household, this will be measured as a reduction of 30% or more of the household's total gross income over the qualifying month when compared to the average monthly total gross income for the household in 2019.
-"Total gross income" means all income, whether from primary source employment or elsewhere (for example: investment income, maintenance or support payments) and includes available income not paid to a member of the household (e.g. from a family business, investment company or trust). - 57.
-Evidence such as payslips, tax returns, financial statements, management accounts, evidence supporting reductions in other forms of income or declarations may be required to evidence material detriment for households. - 58.
+- 56. If a household is an employer of, for example, a cleaner, nanny or gardener, and therefore pays ITIS and/or social security contributions in respect of the employee, the household is eligible for payroll support if it can demonstrate material detriment. - 57.
+For a household, this will be measured as a reduction of 30% or more of the household's total gross income over the qualifying period when compared to the average monthly total gross income for the household in 2019.
+"Total gross income" means all income, whether from primary source employment or elsewhere (for example: investment income, maintenance or support payments) and includes available income not paid to a member of the household (e.g. from a family business, investment company or trust). - 58.
+Evidence such as payslips, tax returns, financial statements, management accounts, evidence supporting reductions in other forms of income or declarations may be required to evidence material detriment for households. - 59.
 If a household engages a cleaner, nanny, gardener or other qualifying staff, but they remain self-employed for the purpose of the engagement, the individual can consider if they are eligible to apply as a self-employed individual.
-It is important to note that only one party should make a claim in respect of any particular worker, and that should be determined on the basis of whether the individual is employed by household or self-employed. - 59.
-Households which act as an employer run by an individual, or family including an individual, holding 'entitled' status as a high value resident under Article 2(1)(e) of the Control of Housing and Work (Residential and Employment Status) (Jersey) Regulations 2013 are not eligible to claim under the scheme as a Household. - 60.
-The term Household is interchangeable with the term business for the purpose of this guidance.
+It is important to note that only one party should make a claim in respect of any particular worker, and that should be determined on the basis of whether the individual is employed by household or self-employed.